 “Sound insulation in walls?
 That’s unnecessary!”

-But looking back from the perspective of 2017, we can see how popular opinion – even professional opinion – can be wrong.
+But looking back from the perspective of late 2018, we can see how popular opinion – even professional opinion – can be wrong.
 Home insulation levels that would have seemed insanely-high 30 years ago are actually building code minimums today.
 Minimums.
-Even homes built to meet code just 5 years ago would not be approved in some provinces now.
+Even homes built to meet code just 5 years ago would not be approved in some jurisdictions now.
 The fact is, home insulation and energy performance are moving targets, and yet too few people aim far enough ahead.
 But really, shouldn’t your new home or renovation stay current longer than your latest smartphone?

 Of course the answer is yes, but when it comes to construction and renovations, our eyes are easily seduced.
 It happens all the time.
 Fancy countertops, upgraded floors, a hot tub or a finished basement are all wonderful things to have in your life, but insulation can’t honestly be looked at through the same lens.
 Generous levels of home insulation are so much more valuable because no other construction feature acts as an investment the way home insulation does.
 Building to futureproof your home is all about construction that means spending less money on energy and putting more money in your pocket year after year.
-Quite a bit more, in some cases.
+Quite a bit more money, in some cases.

 Home insulation upgrades can save enough to pay for a tropical vacation each winter for as long as you live.
 Ten years’ worth of energy savings could buy you a new car.
-Upgrading from poor insulation and a leaky building envelope can even offer the same financial benefit as having a $100,000 GIC bearing interest on your behalf.
+Upgrading from poor insulation and a leaky building envelope can even offer the same financial benefit as having a $100,000 guaranteed investment certificate bearing interest on your behalf.
 That’s why insulation upgrades need to be looked at like the goose that lays the golden egg.
 Take care of the goose and she will fund an unending stream of goodies, some of which even go beyond finances.

 A well insulated house is a more comfortable house, even at the same room temperature as an inefficient one.
 That’s because effective insulation and air sealing reduces cold spots and drafts.
 Effective insulation also means your home will hold heat longer in the event of a power failure during winter.
 Sound insulation makes your home seem bigger too, because you feel more private when sounds from the rest of the house never make it to your ears.